IrisPopa/Exploring_the_Android_App_Market/README.md

 8. Popularity of paid apps vs free apps
 9. Sentiment Polarity Distribution

 This is a guided project I have done on the DataCamp platform.
-Guided projects provide learners with a structured approach to working with real-world datasets, providing step-by-step instructions and a clear goal to achieve.
+In a guided project, learners are provided with a set of instructions and a specific goal to achieve using a real-world dataset.